alexburba/CrimsonPro-Cyr-Typeface/README.md

 # CrimsonPro-Cyr-Typeface

-A cyrillic version of the original [Crimson Pro](https://github.com/Fonthausen/CrimsonPro) typeface
+A cyrillic fork of the original [Crimson Pro](https://github.com/Fonthausen/CrimsonPro) typeface.
+The main focus is to add cyrillic -).

-Styles:
+This typeface has next styles:
-— Regular
+- Regular
-— Italic
+- Italic
-— Extrabold
+- Extrabold

 Added language support:
 - Russian
 - Belorussian
-- Ukrainian (missing a few glyphs)
+- Ukrainian

-Future plans for languages:
+Future plans:
-- Serbian
+- Serbian (2025)
-- Bulgarian
+- Bulgarian (2025)